wcgordon1/TustinRecruiting/src/content/jobs/tr-full-stack-developer-tustin-full-o0c3u5.md

 ---
 position: Full Stack Developer
 description: >-
-  Remote Full Stack Developer at a MarTech Innovator

-  Join an exciting journey with a MarTech-focused company where you can contribute to cutting-edge marketing platforms and analytics tools—all from the comfort of your home.
+  Remote Full Stack Developer at a MarTech Innovator Join an exciting journey with a MarTechfocused company where you can contribute to cuttingedge marketing platforms and analytics tools—all from the comfort of your home.
   This 100% remote position offers you the flexibility to collaborate with talented professionals nationwide, leveraging innovative solutions to drive marketing automation and analytics.

-  ## Position Overview

-  As a Full Stack De...
+Position Overview As a Full Stack De...
 location: 'Tustin, CA'
 team: Software
 schedule: Standard Business Hours